jdaw1/placemat/Documentation/page_level.md

 Typically these will hold a date, a location, a title, and perhaps some branding&mdash;the author includes URLs.

 There is a little intricacy, to allow tastings split into multiple sessions to have different headers and footers in each session.
-The parameters doing most of the work are `HeadersLeft`, `HeadersCenter`, `HeadersRight`, and their `Footer…` equivalents, though using all of six of these text positions would be very cluttered.
+The parameters doing most of the work are `HeadersLeft`, `HeadersCenter`, `HeadersRight`, and their <code>Footer&hellip;</code> equivalents, though using all of six of these text positions would be very cluttered.
 Each is an array of even length.

 First, the default simple case: make the first item 0, and the second item the required compound string.